Share this post on:

 Architect Personality Characteristics

 Architects need not be considered only interested in drawing blueprints for buildings, roads, or bridges.
 They are the master designers of all theoretical systems, including school curricula, corporate strategies, and new technologies.
-For Architects, the world exists primarily to be analyzed, understood, explained – and re-designed.
+For Architects, the world exists primarily to be analyzed, understood, explained, and redesigned.

 Architects are rare – maybe one percent of the population – and show incredible precision in thought and speech.